 Small steps we can take to normalize cannabis

 Call it cannabis

 Firstly, we should give cannabis a proper name and use its scientific one.
 Nicknames like “pot” and “weed” just sound less than.
 If we want cannabis use to be taken seriously, let’s agree to call it by its grown-up name—no more “ganja” or “Mary Jane.”
 Imagine if you had to explain to your boss that you partake for medical reasons.

-“Hey, boss, I need to smoke weed for my chronic pain” versus “Hey, boss, I have a medical cannabis card to help with my chronic pain.”
+“Hey, boss, I need to smoke weed for my health issue” versus “Hey, boss, I have a medical cannabis card to help with my health issue.”
 Which sentence do you think they’d be more receptive to?
 Probably the latter.

 Educate younger generations

 It’s true what they say: kids really are the future.
 If want the world to be a better place, it starts with the education of the younger generations.
 Teach your kids about cannabis, including all the pros and cons so they have a well-rounded outlook rather than a biased one.

 And maybe, once your child turns 18 and expresses interest in cannabis use, you can be the first one to smoke with them.
 Isn’t it the more responsible move to smoke with a parent than a classmate?
 After all, it’s the parents who know what they’re doing.
 With further education, we can normalize cannabis for all future generations to come.

 Forget what you’ve seen on TV or in movies, the effects of cannabis come with valuable effects other than lounging on the couch all day with the munchies—not that there’s anything wrong with that, it’s just not the full picture.

 Those unfamiliar with cannabis may think that it makes users lazy, unmotivated, and lethargic…but that’s not entirely true!
 Some cannabis strains provide the exact opposite effects with elevated energy, creativity, and motivation.
 Don’t let your friends and family fall for the media stereotypes.